Arlen Specter US Squash Center

-If you have a reservation for a lesson, clinic or are enrolled in any program provided by the Specter Center instructors, there is a 24-hour cancellation policy.
-Should you cancel within the 24-hour period, you are responsible to cover the full cost of the program.
+If you have a reservation for a lesson, clinic or are enrolled in a program provided by the Specter Center instructors, there is a 24-hour cancellation policy.
+Should you cancel within the 24-hour period, you are responsible for satisfying the full amount of the program.
 This includes but is not limited to lessons, clinics and any other form of service provided.

 You are not required to tip nor are employees permitted to accept tips for their services.

 The Specter Center will not be responsible for members and guests’ personal belongings.
 We discourage bringing valuable personal property into the facility.
 We will not be held responsible for any lost or stolen item that goes missing within the facility.
 The Specter Center staff reserve the right to relocate squash bags and personal items from hallways and walkways to bag storage area or another area, as a safety precaution, if deemed necessary.
 If a player is on court and wishes to have their bag next to the court, the bag must be placed on the outside of the back wall up against the glass on the wooded section next to the court fin.